Terms and Conditions for Exhibition and Participation inCOSMETICA + akzente Trade Shows, COSMETICA

 (8) The exhibitors must inform the stand builders they have hired and other third parties of the aforementioned terms and conditions.

-(9) The exhibitor must comply with the fire prevention rules issued for the particular exhibition/trade show hall by authorities with local and subject-matter jurisdiction (e.g. the fire department, the Office for Occupational Safety and Safety Engineering, etc.), particularly with respect to flammable liquids:
+(9) The exhibitor must comply with the fire prevention rules issued for the particular trade show hall/event location by authorities with local and subject-matter jurisdiction (e.g. the fire department, the Office for Occupational Safety and Safety Engineering, etc.), particularly with respect to flammable liquids:

 - determination of the maximum amount that can be stored per exhibitor and per day